 Food and drink

-Court Network volunteer or our Registrars will sign up in.
-Our short video that explains how it works.
+A Court Network volunteer or Registrar will sign you in.
+Our short video explains how it works.

-No matter why you are coming to court, you'll find people here to assist you with information, practical help, and someone to talk to.
+No matter why you are attending court, you'll find support, practical help, and someone to talk to.

 Salvation Army Chaplain